Central New Mexico Audubon offers many different events throughout the year from classes, to talks, and more. Scroll down to see what’s coming up.

-CNMAS Board Meetings are generally held on the first Thursday of the month starting at 6pm in the Community Room at the Adelante Development Center, 3900 Osuna Road NE, Albuquerque, NM.
-Members are always welcome.
-If you are interested in attending one of the meetings, please contact the president to get details.
+CNMAS Board Meetings are generally held on the first Thursday of the month starting at 6pm, and will continue via Zoom until further notice.
+If you are interested in participating in one of the meetings, please contact the president to get details.

 Every spring Central New Mexico Audubon Society sponsors the Birdathon as the major fundraiser of the year.
 The goal of a Birdathon is to see as many bird species as possible in a 24-hour period while raising money for a special cause.
 Each team member raises money, and other CNMAS members are encouraged to donate money to support the team in its effort to reach the financial goal for the chosen project.
 Click here for more information.